Filing for Bankruptcy in Bow Island, Alberta

 There is 1 office near you

 Filing for Bankruptcy is a legal process which can help free you from most of your debts.
 It is regulated by the Bankruptcy and Insolvency Act.
-First, you must contact your nearest MNP LTD. Licensed Insolvency Trustee, who will go over and explain your options based on your overall financial situation.
-In the majority of cases, after hearing the alternatives we have to offer, most people find that alternatives to declaring bankruptcy work better for their particular situation.
+The first step is to contact your local MNP LTD. Licensed Insolvency Trustee, who will discuss and explain all of your options based on the assessment of your debt situation.
+In many cases, after discussing the situation with an expert, people find that there are better debt options than declaring bankruptcy.

 - Spending more than you earn?

 - Using credit cards for necessities?